msiddhu/Early-Prediction-of-Diabetic-Retinopathy/README.md

 ⭕Raised fats(truglycerides) in blood

-<b>Goal:</b> To represent the Level of Disease that is Diabetic Retinopathy in a patient through an Android Application and provide some other facilities like patient records and a chatbot for clearing of doubts patients and new customers etc.,
+<b>Goal:</b> To represent the Level of Disease that is Diabetic Retinopathy in a patient through an Android Application and provide some other facilities like patient records and a chatbot for clearing of doubts patients and new customers etc.<br>
-Technical Features:<br>
+Technical Features:<br><br>
 	Application runs on basis of input taken by Iris Scanner, which will be sent as an input to the Application Detecting Interface in brief to the AI Image Classification Model as an image of shape 224,224 pixels (They are reshaped internally).<br><br>
 	On running of the pre trained model the AI sends the prediction i.e., result into the app interface to represent in the UI. <br><br>
 	After the prediction of level Disease, we proceed for the suggestions i.e., an automatic online prescription is generated. <br><br>